-Where the Licensee ceases to be eligible (pursuant to clause 4.1 of this Agreement) for accommodation then the University may (at its absolute discretion) terminate this Agreement in accordance with clause 12.2 above.

 The University’s rights to terminate this agreement under this clause 12 do not affect the Licensee’s rights under the Protection from Eviction Act 1977.

 Termination of this Agreement under this clause 12 does not affect either party’s rights in respect of any outstanding obligations under the Agreement relating to the period prior to termination.